Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Background and Problem Formulation

 The fundamental object of information geometry is the Fisher information matrix (FIM or $\mathcal I$), which quantifies the information that the observations $\mathbf y$ contain about the parameters $\mathbf \theta$ of a dynamical system.
 Here we introduce the FIM for dynamical systems.

 Consider a system of ordinary differential equations where the parameters are tuned to be exactly at their critical values, i.e., the system is at (one of) its bifurcation point(s).
 The system is allowed to evolve, and the trajectory of one of its equations $y_j$ is sampled at several time points $y_{j}(t_i)$, where $t_i = t_0 + \frac{i}{n} t_{max}$.
 To help visualize this process, let us imagine a one-dimensional system sampled at $t=\{1,2,3\}$ to create a vector of three observations $\mathbf{y}=\{y(t_1),y(t_2),y(t_3)\}$ which we plot in $\mathbb{R}^3$, i.e., data space.
 If $\theta_3>0$, then there is no equilibrium; if $\theta_3=0$ and $\theta_2>0$ then the equilibrium is at $\theta_1+1$ or $\theta_1+2$ if $\theta_2=0$.
 As the parameters of $\mathbf{\theta}$ change, the position of $\mathbf{y}$ will also change, but except for extreme values of $\theta_i$, it cannot reach all possible values in $\mathbb{R}^3$.
-The space filled by all possible values of $\mathbf{y}$ for a range of values in is the model manifold.
+The space filled by values of $\mathbf{y}$ that can be reached for a given range of parameter values defines the model manifold.
 A schematic of such a manifold is drawn in Fig.~\ref{fig:eigfig}A.

-The Fisher information is defined in probabilistic terms as the expected Hessian matrix of the log-likelihood:
+The Fisher information is most commonly defined in probabilistic terms as the expected Hessian matrix of the log-likelihood:

-For deterministic systems, such as we consider here, it is common to assume that the measurements are obscured by additive Gaussian noise, which defines a probability distribution to which Eq.~\ref{eq:FIM} can be applied\cite{Transtrum2011}.
-The resulting FIM is sometimes called the sensitivity Fisher information matrix or sFIM\cite{ Brouwer2018}.
-In this case, $\mathcal{I}$ can be expressed in terms of the first derivatives only.
-In terms of the Jacobian matrix $J_{k,j}=\frac{\partial y_k}{\partial \theta_j}$, it is given by
+where $\theta$ is a vector of parameters, and $d$ is the data.
+For deterministic systems such as we consider here, it is standard practice to assume that measurements are obscured by additive Gaussian noise,

+where $y(t_i)$ is the (deterministic) output of the model at time $t_i$ and $\zeta$ is standard normal random variable $\zeta \sim \mathcal{N}(0, 1)$.
+This assumption defines a probability distribution to which Eq.~\ref{eq:FIM} can be applied~\cite{Transtrum2011}.
+Because this construction is so common in information theory, it is often referred to as the sensitivity Fisher information matrix or sFIM~\cite{ Brouwer2018} for reasons that will soon be apparent.
+In general $\mathcal{I}$ can be expressed in terms of the first derivatives only